kobanagc/nextjs-practice/README.md

 # How to start with Dev Containers
-1. イメージビルド
+1. Image-building
   docker-compose build

-2. パッケージインストール(初回または、新たにパッケージが導入された時のみ)
-  docker compose run --rm front yarn install --frozen-lockfile
+2. Package installation (only the first time or when a new package is installed) docker compose run --rm front yarn install --frozen-lockfile

-3. コンテナ起動
+3. Container Start
   docker-compose up -d

 # Reference